wasamasa/form-feed/README.rst

 underlining instead of strike-through on such displays.

 The implementation of display lines was inspired by the `magic-buffer
-<https://github.com/sabof/magic-buffer>`_ package and has "cursor
-kicking" enabled by default as feature to make the lines intangible.
-It can be disabled by customizing ``form-feed-kick-cursor`` before loading the package.
+<https://github.com/sabof/magic-buffer>`_ package, but did eventually
+remove its "cursor kicking" due to a rather puzzling bug.

 Contributing
 ------------